 And actually just realize when you’re got your relational circuits turned off, and be able to turn those back on how to initiate with people being intentional with people and creating gratitude in yourself and others.
 The next part of this emotional intelligence is social awareness.

-Once you figure out who you are, then you need to understand that other people are very different from you and how they're different so that you can interact with them in a positive, encouraging, and prod
+Once you figure out who you are, then you need to understand that other people are very different from you and how they’re different so that you can interact with them in a positive, encouraging, and productive manner.

 Some areas around the social awareness would be personality differences, 49% of all conflicts in your life come from personality differences, I want something and you don’t want something and I’m an introvert, you’re

 an extrovert.
 I might have includer, which means I like to include you might not have includer or which you really don’t care.

 And these personality differences cause conflict, and about 49% of the time that’s exact, that’s all that’s a conflict is someone’s different, you’re left-handed or right-handed, that’s really the preference.
 There also are organizational issues with orientation or our service orientation rather than selling orientations.

 Other people are going through things that you may not be.
 The next part of this EQ is relationship management.
 Once you understand that you’re different from each other, then you have to figure out how to regulate yourself but others and this is the area where you can really protect one another from different things.